St. Peter Family

 quality time with each patient.
 Prior to a PCP visit, the MA

-labs, referrals, and immunizations are completed under standing
+labs, referrals, and immunizations were completed under standing

 physician orders.
 The concepts of patient self management goal

-setting are introduced and, if appropriate, the patient sets a
+setting were introduced and, if appropriate, the patient set a

 goal.
-The MA follows up with a phone call to the patient two
+The MA followed up with a phone call to the patient two

 weeks later to offer support and reinforcement and review and

 update goals.
-The MA repeats the process three to four months
+The MA repeated the process three to four months

 later.

-Following a planned visit, a patient can choose the format of his
+Following a planned visit, a patient could choose the format of his

 or her PCP clinical visit.
-One option is a one-on-one
+One option was a one-on-one

 PCP visit

-that will include medical management and self management goal
+that included medical management and self management goal

 medical visit in which

-two or three patients meet with their PCP-MA
+two or three patients met with their PCP-MA

 team for a one-hour